 you should you will commit altruistic suicide.
 However, and this is my main point here, humans have very complex value systems, and reason qua objective ethics is usually not their #1 priority.

 Maybe you value your life over that of three strangers, value your life over maximizing universal well-being, value your life over objective morality, value your life over justice.
 Does this make you a bad person?
 Objectively speaking, yes.

 Do you care?

-Personally, although truth, justice, science, rationality, and objective morality are among my most important values, I value my own life and freedom even more.
-Further, I have been on a ketogenic diet for many years, so I apparently value my strength and vitality over the life of cattle.
-Objectively, I probably should be a vegan, but subjectively, I do not mind being responsible for the slaughter of animals.
+Personally, although truth, justice, science, and objective morality are among my most important values, I value my own life and freedom even more.
+Further, I have been on a ketogenic diet for many years, so I apparently value my strength, health, and vitality over the life of cattle.
+Objectively, I maybe should be a vegan, but subjectively, I do not mind being responsible for the slaughter of animals (although I don’t support factory farming).
 While objectivity is important to me, it is not my highest value.

 This, you see, is the immorality of the one law I wholeheartedly endorse on this blog: Do your True Will.
 Know who you are, know what your goals are, know the consequences of your actions, know the reality of human behavior, know your values, and do what you want based on that knowledge.
 If your actions turn out to be morally bad, this is not irrelevant, but it is secondary—unless your #1 priority is justice.

 Objective morality is relevant to the extent that you value truth, justice, reason, and science.
 Moreover, the better you understand yourself, the more you will find that increasing other people’s well-being also increases your own (the power of kindness), whereas causing suffering in the world also tends to cause suffering in yourself (the power of conscience).